Euro-BioImaging/BatchConvert/README.md

 While all conversion parameters can be specified as command line arguments, it can be useful for the users to set their own default parameters to avoid re-entering those parameters for subsequent executions.
-BatchConvert allows for interactive configuration of conversion in the same way as configuration of the remote locations described above.
+BatchConvert allows for interactive configuration of conversion in the same way as configuration of the remote stores described above.

 To configure the conversion into OME-TIFF, run the following command: